youtube/cobalt/mlir/docs/OpDefinitions.md

     [`StringAttr`][StringAttr] in the op.
 *   `IntEnumAttr`: each enum case is an integer, the attribute is stored as a [`IntegerAttr`][IntegerAttr] in the op.
-*   `BitEnumAttr`: each enum case is a bit, the attribute is stored as a [`IntegerAttr`][IntegerAttr] in the op.
+*   `BitEnumAttr`: each enum case is a either the empty case, a single bit, or a group of single bits, and the attribute is stored as a [`IntegerAttr`][IntegerAttr] in the op.

 All these `*EnumAttr` attributes require fully specifying all of the allowed